cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 feedback it will be merged into the project.
 Congratulations, you're a contributor!

-## Deploying Conjur Master and Followers (*Test and Demo Only*)
+## Deploying Secrets Manager, Self-Hosted Leaders and Followers (*Test and Demo Only*)

-### Master Cluster configuration
+### Leader Cluster configuration

-*Please note that running master cluster in OpenShift and Kubernetes environments is not recommended and should be only done for test and demo setups.*
+*Please note that running leader cluster in OpenShift and Kubernetes environments is not recommended and should be only done for test and demo setups.*